yahoo/CMAK/README.md

-Kafka Manager
+CMAK (Cluster Manager for Apache Kafka, previously known as Kafka Manager)
 =============

-A tool for managing [Apache Kafka](http://kafka.apache.org).
+CMAK (previously known as Kafka Manager) is a tool for managing [Apache Kafka](http://kafka.apache.org) clusters.
+_See below for details about the name change._

-It supports the following :
+CMAK supports the following:

  - Manage multiple clusters
  - Easy inspection of cluster state (topics, consumers, offsets, brokers, replica distribution, partition distribution)